yelghali/green-software-patterns-old-personal/patterns/deployment-location-shift.md

 ## Pros & Cons
 - **PRO**: Applications / workloads can benefit from Location shifting at the Platform Operating level, without requiring change to their code.
-- **CON**: sovereignty & residency constraints, as well as technical difficulties (network communication, data travel).
+- **CON**: sovereignty & residency constraints, as well as technical difficulties (network communication, data travel..).